 The unformatted binary I/O is much faster and gives usually more compact files with higher accuracy (ideally exact) in the numerical data representation.
 But - in principle - the file format is machine dependent.
 Fortunately, the IEEE format turns out to become a quasi-standard among a variety of machines.
 Most workstations work internally with this format.
 Some CRAYS which have a different internal data representation allow the hidden transformation between the internal and IEEE format during the I/O process.
-The UIO routines support this feature of CRAY FORTRAN compilers by means of a module (uio_mac_module) individually designed for (two types of) CRAY machines using certain CRAY specific system calls (CRAY FFIO assign logic).
+The UIO routines support this feature of CRAY FORTRAN compilers by means of a module (uio_mac_module), individually designed for (two types of) CRAY machines using certain CRAY specific system calls (CRAY FFIO assign logic).
 Nevertheless, there is also a machine independent version of this module, written completely in standard Fortran90 but providing less features than the machine-dependent versions.

-Besides the format, the conversion type (see table 6) has to be specified.
-The "native" conversion type is the internal binary data representation, which is also standard for unformatted Fortran output.
+Besides the format, the conversion type (see table 4) has to be specified.
+The "native" conversion type is the internal binary-data representation, which is also standard for unformatted Fortran output.
 If this representation happens to be conformal with the IEEE standard the conversion type "ieee_4" should be used.
 It gives the same data format, but in the header of the file the term "convert=ieee_4" instead of "convert=native" describes the data format precisely - in a way also understandable by other machines.
-On CRAY machines the native format is equal to the conversion type "crayxmp_8", but also the conversion types "ieee_4", "ieee_4_limit", and "ieee_8" can be chosen.
-The last three conversion types correspond to the CRAY internal types "ieee_32", "ieee_dp", and "ieee_64", respectively.
+On CRAY machines the native format is equal to the conversion type "crayxmp_8", but also the conversion types "ieee_4", and "ieee_8" can be chosen.
+The last two conversion types correspond to the CRAY internal types "ieee_32" and "ieee_64", respectively.

-On a machine with an internal data representation not within the list in the existing uio_mac_module.f90 files one could use the standard file uio_mac_module.f90 and is restricted to the "native" conversion type.
-But it is better to invent an appropriate name for the new data format and to build a proper machine dependent UIO file, e.g. from uio_mac_ieee_module.f90.
+On a machine with an internal data representation not within the list in the existing uio_mac_module.F90 file, one could use the "native" conversion type only.
+But it is better to invent an appropriate name for the new data format and to build a proper machine-dependent branch with its own compiler switch.
+However, it was possible in all cases so far to activate some internal conversion process, which allowed the handling of UIO files in the standard Big-Endian-IEEE format.

-conversion type Ι R D description native ? ? ? internal data format on all machines (sometimes useful but not recommended) ieee_4 4 4 8 standard IEEE big_endian format (recommended) ieeele_4 4 4 8 IEEE little_endian format ieee_8 8 8 16 double precision IEEE big_endian format (on some machines possible) crayxmp_8 8 8 16 CRAY internal data format idl 4 4 8 IDL format (but IDL also supports ieee_4) xdr 4 4 8 format possible with IDL ieee_4_limit 4 8 8 standard IEEE format \rightarrow ieee_4 ieee ? ? ?
+conversion type Ι \mathbf{R} D description native ? ? ? internal data format on all machines (sometimes useful but not recommended) ieee_4 4 4 8 standard IEEE big_endian format (recommended) ieeele_4 4 4 8 IEEE little_endian format ieee_8 8 8 16 double precision IEEE big_endian format (on some machines possible) crayxmp_8 8 8 16 CRAY internal data format idl 4 4 8 IDL format (but IDL also supports ieee_4) xdr 4 4 8 format possible with IDL ieee_4_limit 4 8 8 standard IEEE format \rightarrow ieee_4 ieee ? ? ?
 IEEE format, unknown length (not recommended)

-Table 6: UIO conversion types with length of integers, single precision reals, and double precision reals in bytes, and an explanation.
+Table 4: UIO conversion types with length of integers, single precision reals, and double precision reals in bytes, and an explanation.